KamranRizvi265/my-portfolio/README.md

 ```
 portfolio/
-├── index.html          # Main HTML file
+├── index.html          # Main HTML file with One Piece theme
-├── styles.css          # CSS styles
+├── styles.css          # CSS styles with pirate animations
 ├── script.js           # JavaScript functionality
+├── MyPhoto(1).png      # Profile photo
+├── .gitignore          # Git ignore file
 └── README.md           # This file
 ```

 ## Contributing

-Feel free to fork this project and customize it for your own portfolio.
-If you make improvements, consider sharing them with the community.
+Feel free to fork this project and customize it for your own portfolio!
+If you make improvements or add new pirate-themed features, consider sharing them with the community.

 ## License